komputing/KHash/README.md

 Why
 ===

-I was using the spongycastle/bouncycastle implementation before.
+I was using the implementation from [spongycastle](https://rtyley.github.io/spongycastle)/[bouncycastle](http://www.bouncycastle.org) before.
 That was working but had 2 major drawbacks:

- * huge footprint
+ * significant footprint
- * as it is java it can only be used in JVM projects and especially for KEthereum I would like to be able to also target other platforms like native, WASM, JS, ..
+ * as they are written Java - they can only be used in JVM projects and especially for KEthereum I wanted to be able to also target other platforms in the future like native, WASM, JS, ..

 How
 ===